 - Confirmation of a minimum of 40 practice hours as a Sterilising Technician.in a relevant environment e.g. CSSD, Endoscopy, Dental Clinic, Veterinary Practice, GP Clinic

-- Reflection of practice x 2 for level 5 Advanced Cert in Sterilising Technology applicants.
+- Reflection of practice x 2 for Advanced Cert or Diploma applicants.

-- Reflection of practice x 1 for level 3 Cert in Sterilising Technology applicants.
+- Reflection of practice x 1 for Certificate in Sterilising Technology applicants.

 Applications for registration are accepted throughout the year.
 Please send in when you have it ready.